 IMG_8120.JPG

-Make sure you cant see through the wool
+Make sure you can’t see through the wool

 2 – ‘Draw’ a line around the triangle with your needle to create a very rough outline